HardikHajela/FamCareAPP/readme.md

 Once filled, it does checks for the required fields and once validated, sends all the information to a PHP file, which then saves the entered information in the MariaDB(MySQL) Database. <br />

 Every entry from earlier is analyzed and after some calculations, is then assigned a "Score"!.
 In the Achievements section, all the entries are represented via color in a tabular form!
-Since dark the theme is Dark, the lighter, the better!
+Since the theme is Dark, the design is lighter the representation of score, the better!
 This display's motivation came from the way GitHub represent's commits on someone's profile! <br />

 Lastly, in the sort section, the achievements can be viewed and sorted as per the parameters entered for the day!

 This application is a Prograssive Web App and was made solely by me in a Span of 3 days.
-If there's anything regarding to the App or the code you'd like to convey, I'm always open to Question, Concerns and Comments.
-Any Input'll be appriciated! <br />
+If there's anything regarding to the App or the code you'd like to convey, I'm always open to Questions, Concerns and Comments.
+Any Input'll be appriciated! :D <br />

 Thank you!
 Have a Good one! :)